RadotJar/faraway-fastness/_notes/japan-day19.md

 - Went to the cutlery hall and got our nice kitchen knives.
 Really cool "asymettrical" ones .
 - Saw sword smithing museum.
 Learnt about the multi person smithing, folding the steel.
 All the different crafts involved in sword making: sword, handle, guard, sharpening, sheath.
 Iron purification or selection steps.
 - Samurai dress up.
 Cool to see how all the armor was attached.
 Greaves, arms, skirt, cuirass, helmet, wrap around, sword.
 Also glaive and bow, mum was leading in red.
+- Sat on balcony with drinks.
+Lucca drawing street power lines.
+- Surprisingly nice food court dinner set in massive multi building complex with cinema and all.